dotnet/coreclr/Documentation/botr/type-loader.md

 **Generic Parameter**

-A placeholder to be substituted by another type; the **T** in the declaration of **List&lt;T>**.
+A placeholder to be substituted by another type; the `T` in the declaration of `List<T>`.
 Sometimes called formal type parameter.
 A generic parameter has a name and optional generic constraints.

 **Generic Argument**

-A type being substituted for a generic parameter; the **int** in **List&lt;int>**.
+A type being substituted for a generic parameter; the `int` in `List<int>`.
 Note that a generic parameter can also be used as an argument.
 Consider:

 	List<T> GetList<T>()
 	{
 	    return new List<T>();
 	}

-The method has one generic parameter **T** which is used as a generic argument for the generic list class.
+The method has one generic parameter `T` which is used as a generic argument for the generic list class.

 **Generic Constraint**